ABOUT US AND OUR DOGS

 Brig wasn't entirely happy about being retired however, despite his advancing years, and tried to pull me into the arena on several occasions when the display music started, so we had to find him an alternative job to do, carrying a Bern Flag into the Ring - a task he sometimes performed well, and other times not so well, when he felt that he'd rather be pulling a cart!

 Niva took quite a long time to pass the UKLA Level 3 carting assessment, but once she'd gained confidence by participating in the displays, she finally managed it.
 Later in the year she then went on to pass both Levels 4 & 5 on the same day.
 Her first attempt at the GB Club's Working Cart Course came at the Working Day in October 2005, when she passed the Beginner's Course at the first attempt.
 She achieved her second 'pass' at the GB Club's Garden Party in May 2006, and finally qualified out of Beginner by obtaining her 3rd 'pass' when she came First equal with Tom Murray's Flora at the GB Club's Working Day in October 2006.
 In May 2007 at the GB Club's Garden Party, she gained First Place on her first attempt at the Intermediate Cart Course, beating Tom & Flora by a mere 1 point.
-I can see the 'needle' matches continuing between them as they progress through Intermediate to Advanced!

 Her second 'pass' at Intermediate Level came in July 2007 at the Southern Club's Fun and Working Weekend, when she narrowly beat Maureen Boutel's Dolly to win 1st Place again.
 The course was judged by Tom, so he and Flora weren't competing on that occasion, but the competition is growing all the time, with Niva, Flora, Dolly and Roy Tom's Bonnie all vying for top honours, and once we're all up against Bruce and his dogs at the Advanced Level, there's really going to be some exciting contests!